 I find, more often than not, people feel silly asking.
 It seems like such a simple thing.
 But there is actually quite a bit to learn about flour, and finding yourself confused about all purpose vs bread flour or white wheat vs whole wheat, are to be expected.

 The increase in a desire to be informed is such a great thing.
 But, it also means that there are so many conflicting viewpoints, it is sometimes hard to know what is really the truth.

 It all starts with a Wheat Berry

-Once separated from the nutrient and fiber rich portions of the wheat berry, the endosperm is then ground into a powder.
-To make up for the nutrient deficiencies, the US FDA mandated that all all purpose flour be enriched with vitamins and minerals.
+Once separated from the nutrient-rich and fiber-rich portions of the wheat berry, the endosperm is then ground into a powder.
+(To make up for the nutrient deficiencies, the United States FDA mandates that all all-purpose flour be enriched with vitamins and minerals.)

 However, to speed up that whitening process, bleaching and oxidizing chemicals can be added.
 Some of these chemicals include bromate (a known carcinogen in animals and possibly humans), chlorine dioxide, benzoyl peroxide (which, when baked, creates benzoic acid, a mild skin and eye irritant), and chlorine gas (which decomposes into the poisonous compound hydrochloric acid).

 Whole Wheat Flour

 Whole wheat flour contains all the nutrients of the whole wheat berry and gives a darker color and nutty flavor to breads and baked goods.
 (Whole wheat flour is sometimes referred to as graham flour.)

 White Whole Wheat Flour

-The wheat berry used to make white whole wheat is a hard white wheat berry.
-The bran of this wheat berry lacks the red pigment of the hard red spring wheat.
-Many people (us included) have switched to using white whole wheat in place of all purpose flour, because it gives the nutritional benefits of whole wheat, with the more tender texture and lighter flavor that we are used to in all purpose flour.
+The bran of this wheat berry lacks the red pigment and some of the hardness of the hard red spring wheat.
+Many people are switching to using white whole wheat flour in place of all-purpose flour, because it gives the nutritional benefits of whole wheat, with the more tender texture and lighter flavor that we are used to in all-purpose flour.

-It is chlorinated to leave the flour slightly acidic, which causes cakes to set faster.
-This flour is less likely to collapse when used with high ratios of sugar to flour.
+It is chlorinated to leave the flour slightly acidic, which helps cakes to set faster.
+And, this flour is less likely to collapse when used with high ratios of sugar to flour.

 High Gluten Flour